ardentperf/glibc-unicode-sorting/README.md

-interactions between character classes like consonants, vowels, numbers, punctuation and whitespace; we generate similar strings of different lengths; we generate some strings with CJK characters only; and we include a few miscellaneous strings at the end to add some specific extra patterns.
-While not nearly comprehensive, this set of strings has caught a very high number of changes across many versions of glibc going back more than 10 years.
+interactions between character classes like consonants, vowels, numbers, punctuation and whitespace; we generate similar strings of different lengths; we generate some strings with CJK characters only; and we include a few miscellaneous strings to add some specific extra patterns based on known past corner case changes.
+Some characters may behave differently when doubled so we also include combinations with letters twice in a row.
+While not comprehensive, this set of strings has caught a very high number of changes across many versions of glibc going back more than 10 years.